Amsterdam houseboats for annual lease, the Amsterdam apartment alternative

 Some boats do.
-Again, it depend on the construction.
+Again, it depends on the construction.
 Skylights are very bad for this.
 They let in little light in winter [when you want it] and too much in summer [when you don't].
 With sunlight comes massive amounts of IR radiation [heat].
-South facing windows yes; skylights no.
+South facing windows, yes; skylights, no.

 It's becoming more fashionable these days, as the word finally gets around, that houseboats are no longer for people who can't afford "real" housing.